diagrams/diagrams-doc/doc/manual.rst

 >         $ zipWith alignY [-1, -0.8 ..
 1] (repeat s)

 To center an object along an axis we provide the functions `centerX` and `centerY`.
-An object can be simultaneously centered along both axis (actually along all of its basis vectors) using the `center` function.
+An object can be simultaneously centered along both axes (actually along all of its basis vectors) using the `center` function (or `centerXY` in the specific case of two dimensions).

 The align functions have sister functions like `snugL` and `snugX` that work the same way as `alignL` and `alignX`.
 The difference is